 Lactate Threshold – LT In A Marathon Race

-Long easy/moderate runs LSD are endurance training, where you become able to run far in a long time.
-With LT training, you become able to run faster i.e. with a higher intensity in a long time.
+Long easy/moderate runs LSD is endurance training, where you become able to run far in a long time.
+With LT training, you become able to run faster i.e. with a higher intensity for a long time.
 So, this training practice will make you faster on the marathon distance.

 When the work intensity increases, the lactate volume increases equivalent since a major part of the energy produces anaerobic.
 Lactate accumulation leads to muscle challenges.
-The muscles paralyzes and become more and more painful.
-It is therefore necessary to reduce the working intensity lower the pace to avoid further pain and discomfort.
+The muscles paralyze and become more and more painful.
+It’s therefore, necessary to reduce the working intensity and lower the pace to avoid further pain and discomfort.

-If you want to experience how the lactate accumulation feels, then try to stand up with your arms horizontally in 4 minutes, and you will experience how it feels.
-At one point, your arms begin to shake and pain, and finally there is so much lactate accumulated in your arm muscles, that you simply must let them fall down.
+If you want to experience how the lactate accumulation feels, then try to stand up with your arms horizontally for 4 minutes, and you will experience how it feels.
+At one point, your arms begin to shake and pain, and finally, there is so much lactate accumulated in your arm muscles, that you simply must let them fall.